schlizbaeda/photomat/README.md

 pushes of the buzzer pushbutton.
 After the countdown video has finished an _applause video_ will be selected and started.
 It is internally handled like an idle video.
 The idle loop keeps on runnung until GPIO17 is tied to GND again.
+Now there is a fading between the countdown video and the applause video

 if GPIO23 is tied to GND the video loop will end and the software therefore exits.

 ## Not yet implemented
-* Add fading feature when switching from countdown to applause sequence
+* issue: Select random applause video earlier to get a better fading behaviour.
 * get video parameters like transparency, fade times from cfg resp. meta files

 ## Software Installation on the Raspberry Pi
 Clone this repository onto the Raspberry Pi and start the installation